kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-002-data-structure-and-data-types/02-abstract-data-type.md

 > - Abstract data types are mathematical concepts; nowhere in an ADT's <br />
     definition is there any mention of how the set of operations is <br />
     implemented.

+> - Objects such as lists, sets, and graphs, along with their operations, <br />
+    can be viewed as ADT's, just as integersm, reals, and Booleans are <br />
+    data types.

+> - Integerse, floats, and Booleans have operations associated with them <br />
+    and so do ADTs.